 A great yoga session comes from more than just showing up.

 Surprised?
 A little bit of preparation, and making sure you have all the right tools, can make all the difference.
-Our friends at Rhone, makers of premium men’s fitness wear, put together a roadmap of everything you need for your next yoga session.
+Our friends at Rhone, makers of premium men’s fitness wear, put together a roadmap of all the essential yoga gear you need for your next yoga session, especially for men.

-Comfortable, breathable clothing can make all the difference.
-With the constant movement, expanding, and sometimes the heat of yoga, you want men’s yoga clothing that moves where you need, every time.
+Having the right clothing for your yoga session makes all the difference.
+Whether you’re going to a Yin Yoga class or a Hot Vinyasa class, comfortable and breathable clothing can make a huge difference.
+With the constant movement, stretches, and challenging poses, you want men’s yoga clothing that moves where you need, every time.

 Make sure to get the right sizing.
 You don’t want to find balance in a new position and have to come out just to tug at your top.
 Things should be fitted enough to not slide off upside down, but loose enough to stretch with you through every pose.
 Check out the Method Seamless Short Sleeve, lightweight and perfect for action with its odor-fighting SilverTech threads.